-Intravenous, or IV Sedation, is often the patient choice for oral surgery – dental implant placement or wisdom teeth extractions.
+Intravenous, or IV Sedation, is often the client choice for oral surgery – dental implant placement or wisdom teeth extractions.
 Medications are administered through a line inserted into the vein.
 This is also commonly known as “twilight anesthesia”, as it is a depressed level of consciousness, with the ability to respond to verbal commands.

-The patient remains conscious during IV Sedation,and is able to understand and respond to the doctor.
+The client remains conscious during IV Sedation,and is able to understand and respond to the doctor.
 However, the sedation induces a deep state of relaxation, and a feeling of not being bothered by what is happening.
 Additionally, IV sedation produces either partial or full memory loss (amnesia) for the period of time when the sedatives first become effective until the time that they wear off.
-As a result, time seems to pass very quickly, and the patient does not remember anything, so that is seems that they were “asleep” during the procedure.
+As a result, time seems to pass very quickly, and the client does not remember anything, so that is seems that they were “asleep” during the procedure.

 Types of Sedation